Buying a home can provide an enormous sense of accomplishment, and homeownership is a pathway to building wealth too.

 But as any experienced homeowner can attest, the bills don’t stop there.

-There are also many additional, often overlooked costs associated with owning a home.
+According to companies like the First American Home Warranty, there are also many additional, often overlooked costs associated with owning a home.

 Here are four hidden costs of homeownership that smart homebuyers plan for and factor into their monthly budgets.